Friday, September 24, 2021

 Another plus is that they have municipal water, sewage, and gas, none of which exist in the house in Obedin.

-In addition, it's close to Sibiu which is not only our favorite city in Romania, but also the stopping point for every trip we make to Budapest (and you know we make a lot of trips to Budapest).
+In addition, it's close to Sibiu which is not only one of our favorite cities in Romania, but also the stopping point for every trip we make to Budapest (and you know we make a lot of trips to Budapest).
 Instead of staying in Hotel Ibis, we reasoned, we could stay in Viștea when we travel.

 Let me be clear: we do not need a second house and had plan B not failed, I would be thoroughly delighted with what was going to essentially be a barn with a toilet and a stove.